Real patient results How much does it cost? Book a consultation Read our FAQs

 Your surgery will be performed in a private hospital under general anaesthesia which means you will be asleep throughout the procedure.

-You will usually stay in the hospital for a few nights depending on your condition.
-You will need to get tests and consultation beforehand.
+Patients usually stay in the hospital for a few nights depending on their condition.
+You will need to get tests and undergo consultations beforehand.

-The surgery can take 3 to 5 hours or more.
-This is dependent upon the amount of skin required to be removed and the amount of liposuction needed to be done as part of the procedure.
+The surgery can take 3 to 5 hours or more, depending on the amount of skin to be removed and the amount of Liposuction needed.

 Dr Hunt will mark the skin to be removed from your back before surgery.
-You will also be shown the amount of tissue during your consultation, so you will have an idea beforehand.
+The amount of tissue will be discussed during your consultation, so you will have an idea beforehand.
 After the tissue is removed, the edges will be held together and sewn in place, so the scar will be where your bra line usually is.
 This stretches the skin on your back and secures it in place.

-You can expect to take 2-3 weeks off work for recovery, but it can take 8 weeks for the results to become visible.
-For the first few weeks, you will have difficulty moving your arms too much.
+You can expect to take 2 to 3 weeks off work for recovery, but it can take 8 weeks for the results to become visible.
+For the first few weeks, you will probably have difficulty moving your arms too much.

 You will need to ask a friend or relative to drive you home after surgery.
 You can always stay another night at the hospital to ensure you are well enough to go home, especially if you live alone.
 You will need to take antibiotics and other medicine after the surgery.

-Soreness, heavy feeling, and tightness of the skin is normal during the recovery.
-Swelling will peak after 2-3 days and then it will start to go down.
+Soreness, heaviness, and tightness of the skin are normal during recovery.
+Swelling will peak after 2 to 3 days and then it should start to subside.
 You may also notice some numbness after surgery, but this is typically temporary.
-The pain medication prescribed by Dr Hunt will help relieve any discomfort you experience.
-You may be asked to sleep with your back elevated for the first few nights following surgery to reduce swelling.
-He will also give you specific instructions on how to care for yourself.
+The pain medication prescribed by Dr Hunt will help relieve any discomfort you experience, and you may be asked to sleep with your back elevated for the first few nights following surgery to reduce swelling.
+Dr Hunt will also give you specific instructions on how to care for yourself, including that you should avoid smoking and vaping throughout recovery.

 After about four weeks and once the incision has healed, you may be given scar balm to massage in and scar tape to apply 2- 3 times daily, in order to help minimise the scar.